rossja/jwtManip/README.md

 A Burp extension to manage decoding/encoding JSON web tokens

 ## Status
 The script works just fine on Linux, as a stand-alone tool.
+It presumably works on Windows also, but I've not tested it there.

 I'm currently working on getting it integrated with Burp (eg. "send to JWTManip" functionality).

 ## Useage
 *jwtManip.py* can accept a JSON string or a JSON Web Token as input.